philcockfield/philcockfield/README.md

 <p>&nbsp;</p>

+### Information Theory

+**An example of compression**:
+Paul Roma summarises César Hidalgo's ~304 page book to 1,263 word (2.5 page) [blog post](https://paulromer.net/why-information-grows/) structured as a 25 point numbered list of Hidalgo's concpetion of information-theory, from the scale of it's atomic roots of information theory up to the size of global economies, without invoking a bunch of the usual social sciences that typically inform economic thinking in the middle.

 ![pedagogy-paul-roma-reading-why-info-grows](https://github.com/philcockfield/philcockfield/assets/185555/105206c2-2fbe-41ff-8bf3-29401980c2ce)
 ↑ [ref](https://paulromer.net/why-information-grows/): Paul Roma, 2015
-↑ [ref](https://en.wikipedia.org/wiki/C%C3%A9sar_Hidalgo) Summary of book: "Why Informatinon Grows" - Cesar Hidalgo, Physics/Economics
+↑ [ref](https://en.wikipedia.org/wiki/C%C3%A9sar_Hidalgo) Summary of book: "Why Informatinon Grows" - César A. Hidalgo, Physics/Economics

+<p>&nbsp;</p>
+↑ (adjacent thought, "intelligence" can also be thought of as a dynamic form of information compression)